 - (1) Fuel priming pump - (2) Fuel priming switch - 1.
 The fuel system can be primed from the keyswitch or from a remote mounted switch (2). - 2.
 Turn the fuel priming switch (2) to the ON position.
-Hold the fuel priming switch in the ON position for 2 minutes.
-If the fuel system is being primed from empty, then turn the switch off and then on again for 2 minutes. - 3.
-After 2 minutes the fuel system should be primed and the engine ready to start. - 4.
-Start the engine, refer to this Operation and Maintenance Manual, Starting the Engine or refer to the OEM for instructions on starting the engine.

-5. If the engine starts and the engine runs rough or the engine misfires, operate at low idle until the engine is running smoothly.
-If the engine cannot be started, or if the engine continues to misfire or smoke, repeat Step 2.
+Hold the fuel priming switch in the ON position for 2 minutes. - 3.
+Verify that the water separator is full of fuel. - 4.
+If the water separator is not full of fuel, turn the fuel priming switch OFF and then turn the engine start switch ON.
+This action will cycle the fuel priming pump again. - 5.
+When the water separator is full of fuel, attempt to start the engine.
+If the engine starts and the engine runs rough or the engine misfires, operate at low idle until the engine is running smoothly.
+If the engine cannot be started, or if the engine continues to misfire or smoke, repeat Step 1.